Article

 Investing in New Technologies

-When legacy systems are no longer supported with updates — or no longer support your growing organization — it’s time to investment in new technology.
-This is especially likely if your organization is expanding, as your systems and processes will need to operate at peak capacity to support that growth.
-Identifying your technology gaps will help you create a better solution for the future.
+When legacy systems are no longer supported— or no longer support your growing organization — it’s time to invest in new technology.
+This is especially likely if you’re expanding, as your systems and processes will need to support that growth.

 Consider the following: